 This includes my experience migrating to Cloudways, technical support, performance, and price.
 I’ve also got an awesome Cloudways promo code you can use to save on your first three months of hosting.

-Let start with an overview as Cloudways as a service.
+Let’s start with an overview of Cloudways as a service.

 What is Cloudways?